-- 3.21 The Treasury shall inform the House of Commons in each Parliament, normally at the first fiscal event, of the year in which the welfare cap applies and the level at which it is set. - 3.22 The Treasury shall at the same time inform the House of Commons of a pathway for welfare spending within the scope of the cap in each year preceding the welfare cap, starting from the present year. - 3.23 The Treasury shall specify a margin above the level of the cap and pathway in each year that is considered appropriate to provide for pressures on, and fluctuations in, capped welfare spending. - 3.24 The OBR will assess spending against the welfare cap and margin at the first Budget or fiscal update of each new Parliament, coinciding with the incoming government's setting of a new cap.
-The cap will only be breached if, at the point of formal assessment, spending within scope is forecast to be above the level of the cap and margin for any reason. - 3.25 The OBR will monitor welfare spending against the pathway and margin at each Budget and fiscal update before the formal assessment against the cap. - 3.26 When the OBR assess the cap or monitor the pathway, the effects of any changes in inflation since the cap or pathway was set will not be taken into account.
-The Treasury will specify the definition of changes in inflation. - 3.27 The Treasury shall publish a comprehensive list of the items of expenditure which fall within the scope of the welfare cap and pathway, at the point at which they are set. - 3.28 The Treasury will seek the approval of the House of Commons for any changes to: the year the cap applies; the level of the cap; the level of the margin for the cap; and the items of expenditure which fall within the scope of the cap.
+- 3.26 The Treasury shall inform the House of Commons in each Parliament, normally at the first fiscal event, of the year in which the welfare cap applies and the level at which it is set. - 3.27 The Treasury shall at the same time inform the House of Commons of a pathway for welfare spending within the scope of the cap in each year preceding the welfare cap, starting from the present year. - 3.28 The Treasury shall specify a margin above the level of the cap and pathway in each year that is considered appropriate to provide for pressures on, and fluctuations in, capped welfare spending. - 3.29 The OBR will assess spending against the welfare cap and margin at the first Budget or fiscal update of each new Parliament, coinciding with the incoming government's setting of a new cap.
+The cap will only be breached if, at the point of formal assessment, spending within scope is forecast to be above the level of the cap and margin for any reason. - 3.30 The OBR will monitor welfare spending against the pathway and margin at each Budget and fiscal update before the formal assessment against the cap. - 3.31 When the OBR assess the cap or monitor the pathway, the effects of any changes in inflation since the cap or pathway was set will not be taken into account.
+The Treasury will specify the definition of changes in inflation. - 3.32 The Treasury shall publish a comprehensive list of the items of expenditure which fall within the scope of the welfare cap and pathway, at the point at which they are set. - 3.33 The Treasury will seek the approval of the House of Commons for any changes to: the year the cap applies; the level of the cap; the level of the margin for the cap; and the items of expenditure which fall within the scope of the cap.
 It will seek approval via a debate on a votable motion.
+In the

-- 3.29 The Treasury will not be required to seek approval for fiscally neutral classification changes such as changes from Annually Managed Expenditure to fixed Departmental Expenditure Limits as certified by the OBR.
-The levels of the cap and pathway will be adjusted by the Treasury to reflect any such classification changes. - 3.30 If the OBR's formal assessment shows that the welfare cap is breached, either: - the Secretary of State for Work and Pensions will lay a paper before the House of Commons proposing government policy measures which will reduce welfare spending to within the level of the cap; or - the Secretary of State for Work and Pensions will explain to the House of Commons why a breach of the welfare cap is considered justified - 3.31 There will then be a debate on a votable motion led by the Department for Work and Pensions, normally within 28 sitting days, on the suitability of the steps set out in the paper or justification for a breach.
+- event that the fiscal mandate and supplementary targets are temporarily suspended, the Treasury will not be required to seek approval for changes to the year the cap applies, the level of the cap and the level of the margin for the cap, if these are made at the point the temporary suspension is lifted. - 3.34 The Treasury will not be required to seek approval for fiscally neutral classification changes such as changes from Annually Managed Expenditure to fixed Departmental Expenditure Limits as certified by the OBR.
+The levels of the cap and pathway will be adjusted by the Treasury to reflect any such classification changes. - 3.35 If the OBR's formal assessment shows that the welfare cap is breached, either: - the Secretary of State for Work and Pensions will lay a paper before the House of Commons proposing government policy measures which will reduce welfare spending to within the level of the cap; or - the Secretary of State for Work and Pensions will explain to the House of Commons why a breach of the welfare cap is considered justified - 3.36 There will then be a debate on a votable motion led by the Department for Work and Pensions, normally within 28 sitting days, on the suitability of the steps set out in the paper or justification for a breach.